PRESS RELEASE: LIVERPOOL’S INTERNATIONAL SONG FOR KINDNESS CONTEST IN MEMORY OF JOHN LENNON INTRODUCES NEW PARTNERS

-In response to the dark times the world has been facing, the aim of the song contest is to raise spirits – whilst offering musicians an exciting opportunity to gain international exposure and a fantastic prize for the winner.
+In response to the challenging times the world has been facing, the aim of the song contest is to raise spirits – whilst offering musicians an exciting opportunity to gain international exposure and a fantastic prize for the winner.
 Following the example of John Lennon’s Imagine, the song contest is searching for a song of hope and optimism.

 Any genre will be considered for entry however the song must be an original piece of work submitted by the songwriter and performed by the songwriter or a nominated artist.
 To enter the competition, songwriters and musicians can submit their track (video or audio), song name, writer, performer, lyrics and where they are based via the competition’s online portal HERE.